theworkisthework/terraForge/docs/calude-bootstrap.md

 terraForge — Short Bootstrap Prompt
 You are assisting with the development of terraForge, a cross‑platform Electron + React application for controlling FluidNC‑based pen plotters (especially the TerraPen).
 The full project specification is provided below.
 Load it into working memory and follow it strictly for all code, architecture, and design decisions.

+You should fix tests and update the spec and features documentation as required when you make significant changes.

 Full specification begins:

 [PASTE CONTENTS OF terraForge-spec.md HERE]